freegroup/HoruCNC/pages/50_filter/10_image_image/index.md

 ---
 # Image to Image Filter

 Image filters gets an 3 channel image as input and returns a 3-channel image as result.
+This kind of filter are allways placed at the beginning of the pipeline.

 ![image_to_image](../images/image_image.png)
 {: .text-center}